-Anyone who has flu feels pretty awful but most healthy people recover within a few days, as their immune system gets rid of the virus.
+Anyone who has flu feels quite unwell.
+But most healthy people recover within a few days as their immune system gets rid of the virus.
 Occasionally people develop complications, such as severe chest infections.
 These are serious illnesses which can need hospital treatment.
-A small number of people die due to the complications.
+A small number of people die due to complications.

 The flu vaccination makes it less likely that you will catch flu.
-If you have had the vaccine and do get flu you are likely to recover more quickly and are less likely to get complications.
+If you have had the vaccine and do get flu, there is a greater chance of a quicker recovery.

-The flu virus changes and so each year you need to have the injection to protect against the most common type of flu that year.
+The flu virus changes each year.
+So, you need to have the vaccine again each year.
+This is to protect yourself against the most common type of flu predicted for that year.

 Some cancer treatments lower immunity and lower your resistance to flu.
 These include: